DYCAMAX/rabbids-go-home-lutris/README.md

 ![Game Cover](/Cover.jpg)
 # Play Rabbids Go Home on Linux
-C'est un guide qui permet d'installer la version windows de [Rabbids Go Home]( plus facilement sur linux
+This is a guide that makes it easier to install the Windows version of Rabbids Go Home on Linux lol.
 # Reqirements
 - [Lutris](https://lutris.net/downloads/)
 - [CDEmu](https://cdemu.sourceforge.io/)